alechenninger/blog/posts/fakes.md

 world: a world without mocks.
 In fact, in the simplest world, you'd reuse all the implementations you've already written.

-Focusing on the testing the contract of the class under test.
-Don't worry if the tests are somehow redundant–if the application is otherwise well architected, that's only a matter of implementation.
+Focus on the testing the contract of the class under test.
+Don't worry if the tests are somehow redundant.
+If the application is otherwise well architected, that's only a matter of implementation.
 What matters is that the class, in conjunction with obedient collaborators, implements its own contract.